The Definitive 1990-1997 VVT Swap Megathread.

 Any header from 1994-2005 will bolt up to the head.
 If you are using a 1994-1997 header, you will need to delete the EGR tube and EGR valve, but you will be able to use a cat and catback exhaust from a 1994-1997 (the exhaust hangar locations are the same for 90-97).
 Using a 1999-2005 header will allow you to retain the EGR tube, but you will need to have a custom cat pipe built to jump from the 99-05 header flange to your 90-97 catback (you cannot use an NB catback without changing several of the exhaust hangars).
 If you use a 99-05 header to retain EGR, the 2001+ headers flow much better and are significantly more desirable.

-Use a 1999-2000 fuel rail and a 1990-1993 fuel pressure regulator.
-No other combination of OEM parts will work.
+Use a 1999-2000 fuel rail and a 1990-1993 USDM fuel pressure regulator installed upside down with the fuel outlet bent straight to clear the intake manifold.
+No other combination of USDM parts will work.
 The 90-93 fuel rails are too short, the 94-97 rails have incorrect mounting tabs, and the 01-05 rail places the fuel pressure regulator in a spot which interferes with the cylinder head.
 The 94-97 FPR places the pressure reference in a spot which interferes with the cylinder head and the 99-05 regulators do not have a return line.

 You will need to retain one of the fuel injection fittings from the 01-05 fuel rail to use as an adapter on the 99-00 fuel rail.
 I prefer to use a 90* adapter instead of a straight adapter to aid fuel line routing around the alternator.
 Do not simply slip a fuel hose over the end of the 99-00 fuel rail - it will not stay in place.
 Use 5/16" fuel hose to run from the feed line to the 90* fuel injection adapter and into the fuel rail.
 For the return, install the 90-93 FPR upside down in place of the OEM 99-00 fuel damper (fuel outlet facing up).
 Use 5/16" fuel line to run around the back of the intake manifold and into the return line on the chassis.
 The fuel pressure will be 43psi with a pressure reference, just like the 1990-1993 fuel system.